GauravKBaruah/lab-website/_pages/about.md

   }
 </style>

 We are a newly founded lab based at Center for Ecological Sciences, Indian Institute of Science, India.
 We develop theory and work on the interface of theoretical ecology and evolutionary dynamics.
-We also try to validate our modelling approaches with empirical data, microcosm experiments, and field work based in India.
+We try to validate our theoretical frameworks with empirical data, microcosm experiments, and fieldwork in India.
+We are committed to transparent, honest, reproducible, and open science.
+We aim to provide a supportive, open environment that fosters individual learning and growth.